hot-tea-and-driver-updates/DFROBOTLCD_I2CLibrary/README.md

 ## Description

-The DFROBOT LCD I2C Library is a simple Arduino library that provides an interface to control LCD displays using the I2C communication protocol.
-This library is designed to work specifically with DFROBOT I2C LCD displays, making it easy to integrate and utilize the LCD functionality in your Arduino projects.
+The DFROBOT LCD Library repository contains a source file with relevant function definitions and a main file containing driver code to provide an  interface to control the LCD display.
+The source code makes use of the I2C communication protocol to properly configure hardware register values and initialize the LCD for user control.
+This library is designed to work specifically with DFROBOT I2C-based LCD displays, making it easy to integrate and utilize the LCD functionality in your PSoC6 projects.

 ## Features